moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/remix.md

 ![Paste the contract into the editor](/images/builders/interact/ethereum-api/dev-environments/remix/remix-3.png)

-This is a simple ERC-20 contract based on the current OpenZeppelin ERC-20 template.
+This is a simple ERC-20 contract based on the [current OpenZeppelin ERC-20 template](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol){target=_blank}.
 It creates `MyToken` with symbol `MYTOK` and mints the entirety of the initial supply to the creator of the contract.

 Now, navigate to the **Compile** sidebar option and press the **Compile MyToken.sol** button.